EmpowerK12/SQL-Skills/README.md

 | 2023 | Fall | Math | 1 | 200 | 75 |  |
 | 2023 | Fall | Math | 2 | 190 | 74 |  |

-If you don't quickly see that Year, Season, Student ID, and Subject are the logical composite key, then you should practice this skill more.
+If you are not able to look at the column names, think for a little bit, and figure out that Year, Season, Student ID, and Subject are the logical composite key, then you should practice this skill more.

 **Primary keys** and **foreign keys** are tools we create to make understanding uniqueness easier and faster, but they shouldn't be a crutch if you don't have the skill above - understanding what should logically make a table unique.
 We're not going to get into PKs and FKs here since they are effectively intro SQL ideas.